Today at Flight, we announced Fabric, a modular mobile platform that makes it easy for developers to build great apps.

 Select only the kits you want in the Fabric Kit selector.

-Fabric is integrated with the IDEs you use, including Xcode, Eclipse, Android Studio and IntelliJ, and also integrated with the automated build and testing tools you use.
+Fabric is integrated with the IDEs you use, including Xcode, Eclipse, Android Studio and IntelliJ.
+It’s also integrated with the automated build and testing tools you use.
 And so you never have to worry about whether you’re on the latest version of a Kit, Fabric will alert you when updates are available.

 Fabric is available today for all attendees at Flight.
 We will be rolling it to the broader mobile developer community soon.
 Sign up at dev.twitter.com/fabric to get on the list.